Australia's best betting sites

 After exiting at the preliminary finals in 2016 and 2018, the Giants reached their first AFL Grand Final in 2019.
 They fell short on the big stage, however, and then dropped out of the top eight the following year.

-Let’s have a look at the futures markets where the Giants feature in 2024.
+Can the Giants bounce back this year?
+Let’s have a look at the futures markets where the Giants feature in 2025.

 About the GWS Giants